kadiraio/kadiraio.github.io/privacy_policy.md

 permalink: /privacy_policy.html
 ---

-This Privacy Policy was last modified on May 16, 2014.
+This Privacy Policy was last modified on June 29, 2015.

-MeteorHacks Private Limited ("us", "we", or "our") operates <https://kadira.io> (the "Kadira").
+Kadira Inc. ("us", "we", or "our") operates <https://kadira.io> (the "Kadira").
 This page informs you of our policies regarding the collection, use and disclosure of Personal Information we receive from users of the Kadira.

 We will not use or share your information with anyone except as described in this Privacy Policy.
 This Privacy Policy does not apply to information we collect by other means (including offline) or from other sources.
 By using the Kadira or using the ["kadira" Smart Package](https://github.com/meteorhacks/kadira), you agree to the collection and use of information in accordance with this policy.
 Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, accessible at https://kadira.io.